BE HeArd

 Collaborators

-Chey is a friendly, handsome 16.2 hh 9-yr-old Dutch Warmblood (KWPN) gelding.
-He loves turnout, trail riding, liberty games, trotting over poles, greeting friends at the fence, homemade granola muffins and cuddling.
-A curious and versatile equine partner, Chey trains in dressage, though he finds it fun to occasionally try a few jumps.
+Chey is a friendly, handsome 16.2 hh 10-yr-old Dutch Warmblood (KWPN) gelding.
+He loves turnout, trail riding, outdoor games, trotting over poles, greeting friends at the fence, homemade granola muffins and cuddling.
+A curious and versatile equine partner, Chey has trained in dressage and finds it fun to occasionally try a few jumps.
+His obvious intelligence makes him a great groundwork partner.

 Naturally empathetic, Chey is very affectionate and attempts to befriend everyone he encounters.
 He also communicates his preferences clearly and appreciates being able to make choices.
-Chey has a keen ability to help people clarify their intentions and access a way to express loving kindness.
+Chey has a keen ability to help people clarify their intentions, recognize a path toward healing and access a way to express loving kindness.

-Cozzy, a sweet 15.1 hh 3-yr-old Thoroughbred gelding, was adopted from a NH rescue partner of PA-based Turning for Home, whose mission is to provide an alternative to the auction and slaughter of racehorses after their careers have ended.
+Cozzy, a sweet 15.1 hh 4-yr-old Thoroughbred gelding, was adopted from a NH rescue partner of PA-based Turning for Home, whose mission is to provide an alternative to the auction and slaughter of racehorses after their careers have ended.
 When first adopted, Cozzy had little familiarity with the carrot, apple and cookie treats he now loves.
 He likes to play in liberty, meet new friends, get baths and take naps.
-Cozzy is a quick learner and willingly tries new groundwork exercises in the ring as well as in the field he shares with his 30-yr-old pony friend, Jazz.
+Cozzy is a curious, quick learner and willingly tries new groundwork exercises in the ring as well as in the field in all weather.
 Play with Cozzy and you’re sure to laugh at his adorable antics!

 “Horses can build character, not merely urge one to improve on it.
 Horses forge the mind, the character, the emotions and inner lives of humans.”